shay-te/props-config/README.md

 	_cacheMultiProperties: function(key, value) {
 		/**
 		 * This is the event called from a match on the Rule 'db.server.*'
-		 * we will pull the group key from the rule
+		 * we will pull the group name from the key,
-		 * and cache what group are avilable in that file
+		 * and cache what group are available in that file */ var index1 = key.indexOf(".");
-		 */
-		var index1 = key.indexOf(".");
 		var index2 = key.indexOf(".", index1+1);